 Of course, the world is not homogeneous as is depicted above.
 Within the mentioned contexts you can find different forms of integration which usually depend on the software vendors and existing platforms.

 Each integration is based on specific semantics.
-This semantics are imposed by the interfaces each party exposes to the other party.
-REST APIs, for example, provide a rather straightforward approach to understanding the semantics where the interfaces are highly descriptive.
+These semantics are imposed by the interfaces each party exposes to the other party.
+REST APIs, for example, provides a rather straightforward approach to understanding the semantics where the interfaces are highly descriptive.
 The semantics usually dictate the range of actions that can be taken by each party in the integration tango and the protocol itself enforces that semantics.
-Native forms of integration between applications are a bit messier than network based APIs where there is less capability to enforce the semantics allowing exploits such as in the case with ActiveX integration on Windows which has been a basis for quite a few attacks.
+Native forms of integration between applications are a bit messier than network-based APIs where there is less capability to enforce the semantics allowing exploits such as in the case with ActiveX integration on Windows which has been a basis for quite a few attacks.
 The semantics of integration also includes the phase of establishing the trust between the integrated parties, and again, this varies quite a bit regarding implementation within each context.
-It varies from a zero trust case with fully public APIs such as consuming an RSS feed or running a search on Google with an Incognito browser up to a full authentication chain with embedded session tokens.
+It varies from a zero-trust case with fully public APIs such as consuming an RSS feed or running a search on Google with an Incognito browser up to a full authentication chain with embedded session tokens.

 In the mobile world where the aim of integration is to increase ease of use, the trust level is quite low: the mobile trust scheme is based mainly on the fact that both integrated applications reside on the same device such as in the case of sharing, where any app can ask for sharing via other apps and gets an on-the-fly integration into the sharing apps.
 The second prominent use case in mobile for establishing trust is based on a permission request mechanism.
 For example, when an app tries to connect to your Facebook app on the phone, the permission request mechanism verifies the request independently from within the FB app, and once approved, the trusted relationship remains constant by use of a persisted security token.
 Based on some guidelines, some apps do expire those security tokens, but they last for an extended period.
 With mobile, the balance shift remains between maintaining security and annoying the user with many too many permission questions.